 From the point of view of one who creates, everything is a gamble, a leap into the unknown.

 “I started decorating cakes when I was 15 years old.
 On a school night, I sculpted a cake of a woman’s torso with a fabulous red Cornelli lace bodice.
-I took classes from a local cake decorating supply store in my town with a bunch of old ladies and I actually loved it!
+I took classes from a local cake decorating supply store in my town and I actually loved it!

 I developed being a foodie at a young age.
 My Dad would make me eat things like Century Egg, Sisig, Balut (boiled duck embryo), and Dinuguan (pig's blood stew).
 It was amazing, all of the French and Asian culinary skills my Dad knew; it was as if he was a professional chef.
 I'd be his sous chef, putting together the bouquet garni, perfecting how to properly dice an onion, and making the perfect Pancit Miki Guisado on the fly.
 Not to mention, my Mom is an amazing cook as well.
 She knows all of the standard cooking techniques, secrets and almost made up these rules that take classic dishes to next level.